cnizzardini/cakephp-swagger-bake/README.md

 ### OpenApi 3 Specification Support

 SwaggerBake builds on your existing swagger.yml definitions.
 This allows you to add custom definitions.
 SwaggerBake will not overwrite paths or schemas that already exist in your definition file.
-Read more on this in Basic Usage.

-SwaggerBake will generate:

-- Path
-    - Operation
-        - OperationId
-        - HTTP Method
-        - Tags
-        - Parameter
-            - In (Path Only)
-            - Query (For Cake Paginator only, use @SwagPaginator annotation)
-        - Response
-- Component
-    - Schema
-        - Type
-        - Property
-            - Type

-SwaggerBake does not currently generate all portions of the specification, but I have plans to generate:

-- Path
-    - Operation
-        - Summary *
-        - Parameter
-            - Custom Query Parameters *
-- Component
-    - Schema
-        - Required *
-        - Property
-            - Format *

-`*` indicates desired development
+Not every portion of the OpenApi 3 spec is supported just yet, but I am working on that.
+Please create feature request issues if you notice something missing.

 SwaggerBake has been developed for application/json and has not been tested with application/xml.